HTS Bioinf - Using the vcpipe staging environment

 directory, so that any manual changes to the.analysis

--file can be performed before it is picked up by theexecutor
+file can be performed before it is picked up by theexecutor

 result

-directories in{analyses}
+directories under{analyses}

 and then delete the analysis from theadmin